-- 3.1 This qualification is primarily designed to allow candidates to progress to employment in roles relating to construction site management.
+3.1 This qualification is primarily designed to allow candidates to progress to employment in roles relating to demolition operations in the construction sector.
 These roles may be in addition to other construction related roles.
-Successful completion of this qualification may therefore lead to additional employment opportunities relating to site management. - 3.2 Candidates achieving this qualification may also wish to progress to higher level qualifications aimed at supervisory/ management roles. - 3.3 Candidates may also choose to undertake qualifications in more generic subjects such as a health and safety in the workplace.
+Successful completion of the qualification may therefore lead to additional employment opportunities relating to demolition operations.

+3.2 Candidates achieving this qualification may also wish to progress to higher level qualifications those aimed at management roles.

+3.3 Candidates may also choose to undertake qualifications in more generic subjects such as a health and safety in the workplace, e.g.